 Breast augmentation is about two important issues—breast volume and breast shape.
 They are related to some degree, but are very independent in many ways that I will try to describe.
 Patients are most happy with a size that they can live with and a shape that is flattering in the mirror.

 Breast size is simply how large your implant can be in terms of volume.
+Take a look at recent before and after breast augmentation photos to get an idea of the results other patients have obtained with various breast implant sizes.
 The following is a short list of issues that are related to size:

 1. Most patients understand that when determining the best implant size it is necessary to look at your entire figure and not just your chest.
 You need to consider how the implant size works with your shoulders, hips, abdomen and buttock.
 Working with various implant-sizers and a full-length mirror will reveal the differences and help you choose what is right for your body proportions.

 2. You don’t want to look fat.
 This can happen with implants that are too large or too wide, or both.
 This is also easily realized in front of the mirror during your consultation.
 The last thing you want is for your breasts to make you look matronly and overweight.
 There can be a fine line between voluptuous and overweight.
 As you get older, your body will change: this issue is the most common reason patients request a breast revision.

 3. Dimensional analysis refers to a measurement technique by which implant size is determined after measuring the chest and the breast.
 The problem with this method is that the human body is dynamic: what works in one patient may not be best for another.
 We have experienced surgeons who understand these body nuances and take them into consideration to maximize patients’ experience.
 It’s a useful guide but certainly not the best or only way to determine size.